top 0

 Trendy local malls

 Mong Kok has no shortage of local malls teeming with cosmetics stores, odd speciality shops, and boutiques.
 Argyle Centre is a favourite among bargain-hunting teens, which is similar to Island Beverly and Laforet in Causeway Bay in its representation of local “cube stores” offering the latest threads from Korea and Japan.
+There are also a variety of Korean or Japanese-style photobooths, making it a popular go-to spot for post-hangout photos.

 Argyle Centre, 688 Nathan Road, Mong Kok

-T.O.P., 700 Nathan Road, Mong Kok
+TOP, 700 Nathan Road, Mong Kok

 Langham Place, 8 Argyle Street, Mong Kok